 The TP-Link Archer AX50 ran a bit warm during my testing, which lasted more than a week.
 I wouldn’t worry about that, however.
-As long as you leave in the open, which you should do anyway with any Wi-Fi router, it’s unlikely the router will have heat-related issues.
+As long as you leave it in the open, which you should do anyway with any Wi-Fi router, it’s unlikely the router will have heat-related issues.

 Similarly Slow NAS performance

-I tested it with the Crucial X8, one of the fastest portable SSD on the market, and it averaged just about 20 MB/s and 34 MB/s for writing and reading, respectively, or about 1 MB/s faster than the USB 2.0 Archer AX3000.
+I tested it with the Crucial X8, one of the fastest portable SSDs on the market, and it averaged just about 20 MB/s and 34 MB/s for writing and reading, respectively, or about 1 MB/s faster than the USB 2.0 Archer AX3000.

-At these speeds, the router is can only handle casual data sharing.
+At these speeds, the router can only handle casual data sharing.
 But it does include the ability to work as a Time Capsule alternative.

-If you live in a medium household with a modest amount of devices, this Wi-Fi 6 router is definitely one of the best bangs for your buck.
+If you live in a medium household with a modest amount of devices, this Wi-Fi 6 router is one of the best bangs for your buck.